 Subject selection

 The process of applying for medical school starts in high school.
 Some universities may require you to complete specific subjects in Year 12 because they help form a foundation for your first year of medical school.
-These prerequisite subjects vary between different universities and some universities may not have any prerequisites!
+These prerequisite subjects vary between different universities, so do check the university websites for the most accurate information.

 If you aren’t studying one of these prerequisite subjects, there may be the option to complete a bridging course before beginning your medical degree.
 Again, this varies between different universities and between different states, so make sure you have a look at the requirements for each university you apply to.